-Where this manual refers to Sinterit or the Company, this means Sinterit sp. z o.o. with its legal seat in Krakow, registered by the District Court for Kraków-Śródmieście in Cracow, XI Commercial Division of the National Court Register under number: 535095, NIP (tax number): 6793106416, with the share capital for a date of publication of this manual of PLN 102,200 (say: one hundred and two thousand two hundred).
+Where this manual refers to Sinterit or the Company or "us/our", this means Sinterit sp. z o.o. with its legal seat in Krakow, registered by the District Court for Kraków-Śródmieście in Krakow, XI Commercial Division of the National Court Register under number: 535095, NIP (tax number): 6793106416, with the share capital for date of publication of this manual of PLN 106,600 (say: one hundred six thousand and six hundred).

 This document contains material protected under copyright and industrial property laws.
-This means that the document may not be, including but not limited to, reproduced or modified without the consent of Sinterit.
+In particular, this means that the document may not be reproduced or modified without the consent of Sinterit.